byaliensllcfz/fh-storage-battles-game-server/readme.md

     yarn

-This will intall all of the package's dependencies.
+This will install all of the package's dependencies.

 ## Running the application